landray/code-snippets/README.md

-# Solo Snippetsfasfasfasfas
+# KK JS-SDK Snippets

-this is solo snippets
+this is KK JS-SDK snippets